-This will also be comptabile with an aligned numpy structure dtype.
+This will also be compatible with an aligned NumPy structured dtype.

 Methods

 Methods are regular function that can be bounded to an instance.
 They can be compiled as regular function by numba.
 The operation getattr(instance, name) (getting an attribute name from instance) binds the instance to the requested method at runtime.